- Academics Menu

 Programs of Study

 To enable students to achieve their academic and occupational goals or to pursue cultural and personal interests, the College offers the following programs.
 Enrollment in other than registered or otherwise approved programs may jeopardize a student’s eligibility for certain student aid awards.
-If you are undecided what academic and career path to follow, explore CareerLink.
+If you are undecided what academic and career path to follow, visit our undecided page or explore CareerLink.

 These curricula allow the student to complete the first two years of study toward a Baccalaureate Degree.
 The student is eligible for the A.A.
 (Associate in Arts) or the A.S.
 (Associate in Science) Degree.
 The third and fourth years of study are then completed at a four-year institution to which the student transfers.